6 min read

 .ok_or(UserError::NotFound)?;

-Then reruns the tests.
-You watch this cycle complete.
-The tests pass.
-You review the diff.
-The error handling is correct, consistent with the codebase's patterns, and doesn't introduce edge cases.
-You approve and move on.
+Then it reruns the tests, and you watch this cycle complete.
+The tests pass, the error handling is correct and consistent with the codebase's patterns, so you approve and move on.

 But suppose instead the agent had done this: